-The course will feature hands-on laboratory work and will include demonstrations and lectures.
-A lab manual including selected analytical techniques and references will be provided.
-The cost of registration (including lunch) is $500 per course for individuals from nonprofit institutions; $1100 for others.
+A course manual including selected analytical techniques and references will be provided.
+The cost of registration (including lunch) is $500 per course for individuals from non-profit institutions and $1100 for others.
 The cost of travel and lodging is not included.